COVID19 Prevention Checklist Industry Guidance

 - Consider dismissing worship attendees one row at a time to avoid congestion at exits.

-- Places of worship are encouraged to modify communal rituals, like taking communion or passing of the peace, so as to limit contact with others.
+- Places of worship are encouraged to modify communal rituals, like taking communion or passing of the peace, to limit contact with others.
 Consider distributing, where applicable, prepackaged communion or sacraments.

 - Avoid physical contact between attendees, including greeting by shaking hands and hugging.

-- Avoid sharing items.
-Consider removing common touch items from seating and common areas such as envelopes, pens, texts, etc., as these items are challenging to keep clean between uses.
+- Avoid sharing microphones.
+Practice hand hygiene before and after touching common touch items from seating and common areas such as envelopes, pens, texts, etc., as these items are challenging to keep clean between uses.

 - Plan ahead for strategies to minimize and limit individuals in small, shared common spaces.

-- All common spaces must be cleaned and disinfected between multiple session services.
+- All common spaces must be cleaned between multiple session services.